 For the most part, the espresso makers on this list include the latest models.
 However, we appreciate the classic style of older models, so we’ve included a few of them that still have raving reviews.

 Among the countless espresso maker brands on the market, we’ve chosen brands for this guide that have a long history of providing high-quality products.
 The brands you’ll see in our review include:

 Nespresso is also a great choice that lets you make espresso a shot or drink at a push of a button.
 However, they are quite different from the traditional bean-to-cup espresso machines mentioned in this buying guide.
-They use coffee capsules and different brewing methods, we discuss them in another article: The Best Nespresso Machines, you can take a look if you are interested.
+They use coffee capsules and different brewing methods.
+We discuss them in another article: The Best Nespresso Machines, so you can take a look if you are interested.